Our Response to Climate Change Risks and Opportunities (TCFD)

 • Increasing frequency and severity of wind and flood damage due to extreme weather events (major typhoons) and rising sea levels

-¥100 to ¥200 million/year Referenced the IPCC RCP8.5 scenario for estimation of the total amount of damage (decrease in operating income) using WRI Aqueduct2, etc. for 31 of our facilities and assets in Japan, such as refineries and smelters
+¥100 to ¥200 million/year Referenced the IPCC RCP8.5 scenario for estimation of the total amount of damage (decrease in operating profit) using WRI Aqueduct*, etc. for 31 of our facilities and assets in Japan, such as refineries

 • Rising sea levels caused by global warming